TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 **general requests** .
 To make a request with respect to personal data used for marketing, which would include for example information you provided us as you registered through one of our websites or apps, please contact us here .

 **media advertising** .
-To make a request with respect to personal data used for advertising, which would include for example information we may have about you at a cookie or device ID level and which we use to provide you with relevant ads, please contact us here .
+To make a request with respect to personal data used for advertising, which would include for example information we may have about you at a cookie or device ID level and which we use to provide you with relevant ads, please contact us here.
+You may use this link for all access requests, as well as for erasure and opt out.
+If your request is for erasure, however, you will additionally need to contact Tapad at privacy@tapad.com and ask for “erasure of your P&G data,” since that vendor holds for us an unsynched copy of the same information.
+Alternatively, you may email your cookieID or MAID to us \[email: corporateprivacy.im@pg.com\] directly and we can make those inquiries on your behalf.
 There may also be data associated with your cookie or device ID in our demand-side (or ad-serving) and ad verification partner platforms.
 For that data, please see here and here.

 **consumer research** .
 To make a request with respect to personal data we may have as part of your participation in one of our research studies, please see the contact information provided on your consent form or call or visit your research center.